For example: somedomain.local

 It is sometimes helpful to disable the firewall during install.

 systemctl disable firewalld systemctl disable iptables systemctl stop firewalld systemctl stop iptables

 Kazoo assumes UTC system time.
-From there it is converted to the individual account timezones.
+It is converted to the individual account timezones from there.
 Having system time set to something else will cause those conversions to be incorrect.

 yum install ntp systemctl enable ntpd systemctl start ntpd